Clair3/EarthNet2022-test/README.md

 A second solution, simpler to implement, consists in directly use the RNN methods developed for time series without spatial component.
 During the learning phase, the RNN is used only on a random subset of pixels, and the gradient is computed on these pixels.
 The idea is that in an image, and even more in a landscape, a large number of pixels are (almost) identical, and it is not necessary to compute the gradient for each pixels.
 In this way, we drastically reduce the learning time required for the use of a RNN on spatio-temporal data.
 This solution has shown good results with classical RNN, so it is promising for RNN adapted to irregular data.

 Finally, I would like to develop a web application, the tricky part is that I have no knowledge of javascript at the moment, so it could be reduced to a docker, or a simple command line in case of lack of time.
-But ideally, on the web application, the user will be able to select a sample on a map of Africa, then generate the prediction with some associated analysis.
+But ideally, on the web application, the user will be able to select a sample on the map of Africa, then generate its prediction with some associated analysis.

 ### Work-breakdown structure
  * Data collection: 0 hours